precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-gradient-data.md

 This is an experimental feature.
 {% endexperimental %}

+{% version 2.4.0 %}
-As a last step, you need to set the flag `gradient="on"` in the configuration file, whenever you require to write gradient data.
+For preCICE versions lower than 2.5.0, you need to set the flag `gradient="on"` in the configuration file, whenever you require to write gradient data.
+An exemplary xml configuration file is given below.
+Starting from preCICE version 2.5.0, the gradient requirement is automatically deduced (based on the selected mapping) and can be queried in the code, as usual.
+Hence, the `gradient="on"` flag must not be set in the configuration file.
+{% endversion %}

-For the example, you can use the following `precice-config.xml`:
+For the example, you can use the following `precice-config.xml` (note the version specific information above):

 ```xml
 <?xml version="1.0"?>